 When the San Francisco Chronicle Wine Competition 2022 Best of Class award winners were announced, the list was unsurprisingly heavy with vintners in California.

 But there were also four Michigan wineries among them — Ciccone Vineyard & Winery for its Gewürztraminer, St. Julian Winery for its Braganini Reserve Traminette, Chateau Chantal for its Amour rosé, and Aurora Cellars for its Grüner Veltliner.
-Dozens more from the Great Lakes State took top awards in individual categories as well.
+Dozens more from the Great Lakes State took top awards in individual categories that year as well.

 We set out to discover what it is that sets the three Michigan winners apart.
 Hint: Besides location, location, and location, all present a quiet refuge with impeccable service, personal touches, and access to some of the best wines Michigan has to offer.

 It’s all in the family on Old Mission Peninsula